(Major Code: 08231) (SIMS Code: 330909)

 The Master of Science degree in child development is one of only four child development programs available in the CSU.
 With 101 community college child development programs in California and 17 undergraduate programs within the CSU system, the M.S. program in child development plays a major role in training professionals for the State and region.
 The Department of Child and Family Development plays a leadership role in integration of curricula for community colleges and the CSU.¹

-Child development is an interdisciplinary area of study.
+Child and family development is an interdisciplinary area of study.
 The Master of Science degree, administered by the faculty from the Department of Child and Family Development, draws on the expertise of a multidisciplinary faculty who are committed to the study of children within the context of diverse families and communities.
-The focus of the department is on the study of social emotional development as the underlying foundation for all other areas of development including physical, cognitive, motor and language.
-The program represents an interdisciplinary field of study with a basic assumption that development takes place across the lifespan in the context of the family, community, and public policy.
-The department’s emphasis on primary prevention prepares students with hands-on experiences through community-based learning.

-The program focuses on the early years of childhood development, on parent-child intergenerational relationships to enhance school readiness, and preparation of teachers to work with families, including socio-emotional and behavior support in educational settings and homes.
-Faculty areas of study include attachment, socio-emotional development and school readiness, continuity of care, child abuse and relationship violence, intergenerational relationships, and parent education and involvement in education.
+Faculty areas of study include attachment, socio-emotional development and school readiness, early childhood education, continuity of care, early adversity, child abuse and relationship violence, couple relationships, coparenting, social justice, immigrant families, intergenerational relationships, and parent education and involvement in education.
 Faculty work in collaboration with community agencies and programs are to include but are not limited to: SDSU Children’s Center, Head Start, First 5, San Diego Unified School District, San Diego County Office of Education, San Diego County Health and Human Services-Office of Violence Prevention, San Diego County Health and Human Services Child and Adolescent Services, Children Mental Health Services, YMCA, Exceptional Family Resource Center, Home Start, among others.
 Students can choose a research project or thesis.
 In addition to the thesis, there are projects on agencies and programs in the community.
 Students will have the opportunity to develop projects in the community and implement best practices of continuity of care, intergenerational programs, etc.

 Graduates with the Master of Science degree qualify for administrator, coordinator, or service provider positions in preschools, day care centers, schools, hospitals, hospice centers, public welfare agencies, family service agencies, family planning clinics, community programs, business and industry, and government agencies.
 Graduates with an advanced certificate offered by the Department of Child and Family Development also qualify for positions related to early childhood mental health and behavioral health.
 Graduates from the Master of Science degree program also qualify as community college instructors and can continue their education for the doctoral degree in human development or a related field.